calmwriter/simple/docs.md

-This documentation describes how to use the Pavel automated bondage cross.
+This documentation describes how to use the Pavel automatic bondage cross.

-Note the bondage device is totally unsafe for children, teenagers, pets, wildlife, and trees.
+Note the Karel bondage device is totally unsafe for children, teenagers, pets, wildlife, and trees.